mlensment/useless.js/readme.md

 In this tutorial I'm gonna create a simple tasklist.
 No additionals features, for the sake of simplicity.

-I am going to use [rails-api](https://github.com/rails-api/rails-api) gem for API so make sure you have ruby and [rails-api](https://github.com/rails-api/rails-api) gem installed before following this tutorial.
+I am going to use [rails-api](https://github.com/rails-api/rails-api) gem for API so make sure you have ruby and rails-api gem installed before following this tutorial.

-And for the client I'm going to use [node.js](http://nodejs.org/) and [express](http://expressjs.com/) to serve our files.
+And for the client I'm going to use [node.js](http://nodejs.org/) and [express.js](http://expressjs.com/) to serve our files.
 So make sure you have those as well.
 Or you can just put useless to rails-api public folder.
 I just prefer if client and API are separate projects.

 ## Creating an API for useless

 Firstly, because useless is completely dependent on API (if you need to create an offline web application, you are in the wrong place man), we need a backend.

 You can choose whichever technology or framework you prefer.
 PHP (Yii), Ruby (Rails), Java (Play), whatever.
-I'm gonna use [https://github.com/rails-api/rails-api](rails-api) gem because it's the simplest way to create an API.
+I'm gonna use rails-api gem because it's the simplest way to create an API.
 If you want to use something else, then scroll down to see how to actually use useless.

 Open command line and navigate to directory where you want to create your API.

 We need to make an API for useless to use.
-Hopefully you have [rails-api](https://github.com/rails-api/rails-api) installed already.
+Hopefully you have rails-api gem installed already.

 `rails-api new server`

 For enabling crossdomain requests, we need to install another gem into the system.

-Into your newly created project's **Gemfile** add the following line:
+**Gemfile**

 `gem 'rack-cors', :require => 'rack/cors'`

-And in the project's directory, run `bundle` in your command line.
+On the command line, run `bundle` while being in project directory.

 Next .. some extra configuration has to be done to actually enable the gem.
-Open **config/application.rb** and add a few lines in between a specific block.
+We will add a few lines in between a specific block in application configuration.

+**config/application.rb**

 ```ruby
 ### other code ###